 The year 2022 marks the 50th anniversary of Truckee Meadows Fire Protection District!
 The Board of County Commissioners created the district, by Ordinance, on February 10th, 1972.
-The district was formed because of increased population growth and the number of emergencies in the County.
+The district was formed because of increased population growth and an increase in the number of emergencies in the County.